 - 43% of users on Pinterest are happy to associate with retailers or brands on the network.

 White women, under 50, with some college experience under their belts are pinning away (and spending money).
 For many retail brands, that’s an ideal demographic to go after.

 5 Ways Your Brand Can Use Pinterest

 1. Pin Your ProductsThis is the most obvious one: pin photos of your products.
 The photos don’t need to be professional, but they should be relatively high quality (no dark, blurry photos please!).
 You can go about pinning your products in two ways.
 You can create a board specifically to promote your product.
 For example you might create a board dedicated to a new, seasonal line.
 Alternatively (or in addition to a product-specific board) you could mix in pins of your product into a board about a particular topic.

 2. Share Your Company CultureShoppers love to feel like they’re getting an inside look into where their favorite products are made.
 You probably already share some fun ‘insider’ photos on Facebook and Instagram, but why not create a board on Pinterest as well?
 Allow all of your employees to post to the Company Culture Pinterest board and soon it will be loaded up with fun photos from around the office like this Birchbox board that they call The Beauty Diaries:

-Almost 10% of all Pinterest users have participated in a contest on the fun social network, but I bet that number would be even higher if more brands were hosting contests.
+3. Host a ContestAlmost 10% of all Pinterest users have participated in a contest on the fun social network, but I bet that number would be even higher if more brands were hosting contests.
 Here’s an example of a contest, Zoya, a luxury nail polish company put on:

 They created a board with a selection of different nail polish colors.
 The three colors that got the most repins were put into a “mini” collection (read: sample size bottles) and were given away for free (shipping not included) to Pinterest users.
 You don’t need to give away your product to hundreds or thousands of users to host a Pinterest contest though.
 You could simply say that everyone who repins a certain picture or set of pictures will be entered to win a Grand Prize.

 4. Provide Tips / AdviceYou know your product better than your customers – why not share the information?
 Pinterest is a great place to promote tutorials, guides and short advice.
 If you have a lot to share, you could create a whole board dedicated to helping your customers get the most out of your products!

 5. Promote PartnershipsAre you running a promotion with a partner brand?
 If so, share it on Pinterest!
 Both your brand, your partners brand and the promotion will receive extra exposure!

 Aside from the above five tips, there are lots of other ways you can use Pinterest as a sales and marketing tool.
 When thinking of ways to engage your audience on Pinterest there’s no reason you shouldn’t experiment a lot to see what works for you!